annotation/stam/extensions/stam-textvalidation/README.md

 ## Data Model

-This extensions adds two properties to ``TextSelector``, using either one of them is *RECOMMENDED* by this extension:
+This extension adds two properties to ``TextSelector``, using either one of them is *RECOMMENDED* by this extension:

 * ``text``: The exact text of the annotation that is being pointed to.
 * ``checksum``: The SHA-1 checksum of the text of the annotation.
 We use SHA-1 because it is *fast* and *small enough* (40 bytes).
 It does not offer strong cryptographic security though.